behdad/gdocs-me-up/README.md

 ---

-**Thanks** for checking out **Google Docs High-Fidelity Export**!
+**Thanks** for checking out **GDocs-Me-Up**!
 We hope it helps you create accurate offline or self-hosted versions of your docs.
 If you have suggestions, issues, or ideas, please open an issue or PR.
 Happy exporting!